-- 9.1 Trustees in their capacity as Members are entitled to attend general meetings in person or by proxy (but only if the appointment of a proxy is in writing and notified to the Charity before the commencement of the meeting). - 9.2 General meetings are called on at least 14 and not more than 28 clear days' written notice indicating the business to be discussed and (if a special resolution is to be proposed) setting out the terms of the proposed special resolution. - 9.3 There is a quorum at a general meeting if the number of Members present in person or by proxy is at least three. - 9.4 The chairman at a general meeting is elected by the Members present in person or by proxy in his/her personal capacity as a Member and not as proxy for another Member. - 9.5 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by ordinary resolution. - 9.6 Every Member present in person or by proxy has one vote on each issue. - 9.7 Except where otherwise provided by the Articles or the Companies Act, a written resolution (whether an ordinary or a special resolution) is as valid as an equivalent resolution passed at a general meeting.
-For this purpose the written resolution may be set out in more than one document. - 9.8 The Charity may (but need not) hold an AGM in any year. - 9.9 Members being Trustees must annually: - (1) Receive the accounts of the Charity for the previous financial year; - (2) Receive a written report on the Charity's activities; - (3) Be informed of the retirement of those Trustees who wish to retire; - (4) Elect Trustees (if necessary); - (5) Appoint reporting accountants or auditors for the Charity; - 9.10 Members may also from time to time - (1) confer on any individual (with his/her consent) the honorary title of Patron, President or Vice-President of the Charity; and - (2) Discuss and determine any issues of policy or deal with any other business put before them by the Trustees.
+- 9.1 Trustees in their capacity as Members are entitled to attend general meetings in person or by proxy (but only if the appointment of a proxy is in writing and notified to the Charity before the commencement of the meeting). - 9.2 General meetings are called on at least 14 and not more than 28 clear days' written notice indicating the business to be discussed and (if a special resolution is to be proposed) setting out the terms of the proposed special resolution. - 9.3 There is a quorum at a general meeting if the number of Members present in person or by proxy is at least three or one third of Members (if greater than three) of which one must be a nominee of South Downs National Park Authority.
+There shall not be a quorum unless the nominee of South Downs National Park Authority is present. - 9.4 The chairman at a general meeting is elected by the Members present in person or by proxy in his/her personal capacity as a Member and not as proxy for another Member. - 9.5 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by ordinary resolution. - 9.6 Every Member present in person or by proxy has one vote on each issue. - 9.7 Except where otherwise provided by the Articles or the Companies Act, a written resolution (whether an ordinary or a special resolution) is as valid as an equivalent resolution passed at a general meeting.
+For this purpose the written resolution may be set out in more than one document. - 9.8 The Charity shall hold an AGM in every calendar year.
+The AGM must be specified as such in the notices calling it. - 9.9 Members being Trustees must annually: - (1) receive the accounts of the Charity for the previous financial year; - (2) receive a written report on the Charity's activities; - (3) be informed of the retirement of those Trustees who wish to retire;

-- 9.11 A general meeting may be called by the Trustees at any time and must be called within 21 days of a written request from three or more Trustees (being Members), at least 5% of the Membership. - 9.12 A technical defect in the appointment of a Member of which the Members are unaware at the time does not invalidate a decision taken at a general meeting or a Written Resolution.
+- (4) elect Trustees (if necessary); - (5) appoint reporting accountants or auditors for the Charity; - 9.10 Members may also from time to time - confer on any individual (with his/her consent) the honorary title of Patron, President or Vice-President of the Charity; and - (2) discuss and determine any issues of policy or deal with any other business put before them by the Trustees. - 9.11 A general meeting may be called by the Trustees at any time and must be called within 21 days of a written request from three or more Trustees (being Members), at least 5% of the Membership. - 9.12 A technical defect in the appointment of a Member of which the Members are unaware at the time does not invalidate a decision taken at a general meeting or a Written Resolution.